alvaroenrique/password-requirements-component/README.md

 # Password Requirements Component

-This is a reusable password requirements component built with React.
+This is a reusable password validation React component that aims to standardize password validations across various front-end applications while providing the flexibility for customization as per different application requirements.

 ## Installation

-To install this component in your project, run:
+To integrate the PasswordRequirements component into your project, execute:

 ```bash
 npm install password-requirements-component